 Top Temples & Places of Worship in Mumbai

-Here is our honest, neighbourhood-by-neighbourhood guide to the temples, mosques, churches and gurudwaras worth your time — with practical notes on when to go, what to expect, and how to behave respectfully.
+Here is an honest, neighbourhood-by-neighbourhood guide to the temples, mosques, churches and gurudwaras worth your time, with practical notes on when to go, what to expect, and how to behave respectfully.

 Hindu temples you should not miss